-- DHCD held the 2nd Annual Housing Expo & Foreclosure Clinic at the Walter E. Washington Convention Center where approximately 900 people interacted with representatives from the mortgage industry, community-based organizations, and DC government agencies offering information, services and referrals to attendees. - The Housing Resource Center (HRC) was fully operational and approximately 6,500 stakeholders visited the HRC for counter services regarding DHCD services and programs. - DHCD, DCRA, OP and OAG formed a multi-agency IZ implementation team to create the administrative framework for IZ implementation.
+- DHCD held the 2nd Annual Housing Expo & Foreclosure Prevention Clinic at the Walter E. Washington Convention Center where approximately 900 people interacted with representatives from the mortgage industry, community-based organizations, and DC government agencies offering information, services and referrals to attendees. - The Housing Resource Center (HRC) was fully operational and approximately 6,400 stakeholders visited the HRC for counter services regarding DHCD services and programs. - DHCD, DCRA, OP and OAG formed a multi-agency Inclusionary Zoning (IZ) implementation team to create the administrative framework for IZ implementation.
 IZ successfully became law in the District of Columbia in FY10.
-DHCD is in the final stages of implementing an IT solution for IZ, which will provide an efficient and effective management tool as well as make the IZ program accessible via the internet. - DHCD's Development Finance Division committed and funded 100% of its TCAP and CDBG-R allocations, having closed six projects with these funds (four TCAP and two CDBG-R), with one additional TCAP project slated to close in FY 2011. - DHCD's Lead Safe Washington (LSW) program successfully began implementation of the Lead Hazard Reduction Demonstration Grant for DC. - DHCD successfully implemented the NEAHP Program.
+DHCD is in the final stages of implementing an information technology solution for IZ, which will provide an efficient and effective management tool as well as make the IZ program accessible via the internet, through DHCD's existing DC Housing search website. - DHCD's Development Finance Division committed and funded 100% of its TCAP and CDBG-R allocations. - DHCD's Lead Safe Washington (LSW) program successfully began implementation of the Lead Hazard Reduction Demonstration Grant for DC. - DHCD successfully implemented the Negotiated Employee Assisted Housing Program (NEAHP).
 The Home Purchase Assistance Program (HPAP) staff promoted the new NEAHP benefit in partnership with the community-based organizations funded by DHCD to do intake and outreach for DHCD's residential and community service programs, the Greater Washington Urban League (GWUL), and the unions that represent the eligible union employees.

 Despite challenging times, in FY2010, DHCD funded 2,505 total units of affordable housing, 38 percent higher than the 1,820 units initially projected.
 This number includes units financed for acquisition, rehabilitation and new construction, as well as lead multi-family and Home Purchase Assistance Program units.
 Focusing on infrastructure and efficiency, DHCD used creative and resourceful methods to fund as many affordable housing units as possible.
-In addition, the Department also met community development goals in the areas of neighborhood-based activities, including housing counseling, small business technical assistance, façade improvements, and crime prevention and youth programs.
+In addition, the Department also met community development goals in the areas of community services activities, including housing counseling, small business technical assistance, and façade improvements.
 Housing counseling was a particular focus in FY2010.
 DHCD worked with several agencies, non-profit organizations, community-based grantees, and the private sector to enhance outreach, education, and counseling around foreclosure prevention and loss mitigation within the District.